slgobinath/SafeEyes/README.md

   -s, --settings    show the settings dialog
   -t, --take-break  take a break now
-  --debug           start safeeyes in debug mode --version         show program's version number and exit
+  --debug           start safeeyes in debug mode --status          print the status of running safeeyes instance and exit --version         show program's version number and exit
 ```